presidentbeef/brat/README.md

 It won't admit it, but it is not even out of infancy.
 Not even a toddler yet.
 But it can already run methods and create objects and has arrays and hashes and numbers and that sort of stuff, so it thinks quite highly of itself.

-Brat uses a PEG parser written using (TreeTop)[http://treetop.rubyforge.org/index.html], a (Ruby)[http://ruby-lang.org] parser generator.
-The Brat code is then converted into (Neko)[http://treetop.rubyforge.org/index.html], compiled to Neko bytecode, and then run on the Neko VM.
+Brat uses a [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) parser written using [TreeTop](http://treetop.rubyforge.org/index.html), a [Ruby](http://ruby-lang.org) parser generator.
+The Brat code is then converted into [Neko](http://treetop.rubyforge.org/index.html), compiled to Neko bytecode, and then run on the Neko VM.

 Brat is flexible enough that you can get by with a very small core and write any functionality that most languages use keywords for.
 For example, you can write and use a while loop like so: